 Grapeseed oil comes from the pressed seeds of grapes.
 The oil is a by-product of the process of making wine.
-This oil is known for its anti-inflammatory, antimicrobial, and anti-oxidant properties.
+It’s known for its

 These properties, along with the high amounts of omega chain fatty acids and vitamin E contained in grapeseed oil, have made it a popular topical treatment for skin.